 A bar study loan is not a student loan and the rules that apply to student loans do not apply to bar study loans.
 For example, student loans get special treatment in bankruptcy, but bar study loans and personal loans are treated like all other forms of debt.

 Many future lawyers limit themselves exclusively to bar study loans, and it could be to their detriment.
 Just because a loan is designed for a single purpose does not mean it is the best choice.

 A traditional personal loan could be the best option for paying for bar prep.
 Some personal loan lenders have rates starting below 6%.
 Because the personal loan marketplace has more lenders, it is also more competitive.
 This could explain why some borrowers are able to find better rates with a traditional personal loan over a bar study loan.

 Discover Bar Study Repayment Strategy

 Borrowers who are offered rates on the high end of the Discover spectrum should only use the loan as a last resort.
-Repayment of high interest bar study debt should be priority.
+Repayment of high-interest bar study debt should be a priority.

 Despite the name, a bar study loan isn’t always the best option to pay for bar study.

 That being said, Discover is one of the best bar study lenders available.